rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/11/01/new-experiments-shed-light-on-htm-theory.md

 These results very closely match predictions from our theory.
 Our theory states that the cells within a minicolumn share a receptive field and all become active during unpredicted events.
 This explains the increased transient response both at the beginning of a sequence as well as for novel substituted images.

 Additionally, our theory says that cells within the minicolumn encode the temporal context and that during a learned sequence, only the cells that represent that context are active and predict the next set of cells in the sequence.
-This is consistent the sustained periodic response neurons that additionally fire during the transient periods.
+This is consistent with the sustained periodic response neurons that additionally fire during the transient periods.

 The final population identified in the paper – the maintained response neurons – can be explained by the output layer described in the columns paper [2].
 The output layer learns to recognize sequences or objects.
 During recognized sequences, the output layer will exhibit stable activity, exactly like the maintained response found in the paper.